h2oai/h2ogpt/README.md

 * [Why H2O.ai?](#why-h2oai)
 * [Disclaimer](#disclaimer)

+### Experimental features

+These are not part of normal installation instructions and are experimental.

+* [SerpAPI web search augmentation](docs/README_SerpAPI.md) -- in Beta testing.
+Working well but hits file closed failure under intense use.
+* [Agents](docs/README_Agents.md) -- in Alpha testing.
+Optimal for OpenAI, but that also fails sometimes.

 ### Roadmap

 - Integration of code and resulting LLMs with downstream applications and low/no-code platforms